James Monroe High School (Rochester, New York): S.M.A.R.T. Program

-Bilingual Developmental Program
+Transitional Bilingual Developmental Program

-Monroe High School offers a full-day program for Spanish speakers who are English Language Learners and Former English Language Learners in Grades 7 and 8.
+Monroe High School offers a full-day program for Spanish speakers who are English Language Learners and Former English Language Learners in Grades 9-12.
 The program is designed to provide instruction in Spanish and English in the content areas and ESOL services in a pull out and co-teaching model.
 Students are offered the academic language development experiences needed to develop the necessary English proficiency level required to meet the guidelines for graduation and become bilingual citizens in this global society.